mohameddElsayed/SauceDemo/README.md

 # This is a Framework for SauceDemo
-- Selenium Framework project using Java , Maven and TestNG for automation task
+- Selenium Framework project using Java, Maven, and TestNG for automation task

 # Tech Stach: